mwb86/git-basics/README.md

 ___Remember: Staging isn't commiting___

-## Unstaging: Maybe We Jumpped the Gun
+## Unstaging: Maybe We Jumped the Gun

 It turns out Ned actually did get axe murdered.
 So we probably want to unstage our file.